rendaw/decpac/readme.md

 sudo decpac generate
 ```

-Edit your `/etc/decpac.conf` file then run
+Edit your `/etc/decpac.conf` (be careful not to delete system files).
+Then run
 ```
 sudo decpac
 ```